-I’m not writing about the evils to the market, I want to explore the question, “Should I Buy into this Market now?”
-After all, it’s making new highs.
+I'm not writing about the evils of the market, I want to explore the question, "Should I Buy into this Market now?"
+After all, it's making new highs.

 The proverbial wisdom is 'Yes' because when the market is reaching new highs it will continue to do so.
 It will do this as long as it doesn't.
 Some think that Trump will let the markets 'burn' around Election time.

 Others think that a correction is coming during the September/October months.
 These months are very volatile around that time and others say the market is going to crash because the Fed pumped all this stimulus into it.

 What I described above is the Market in a nutshell.
 All these competing forces drive the market up or down.
 It all depends on which forces are in control and right now it's the 'keep making new highs' forces.

 The way I see it there are two outcomes for an investor like us, the market will go lower or it will go higher from today.
 How's that for ambivalence?